Skip to content

 • Call sync() on the run to synchronize the local representation with the server.

-• Call wait() on the run to wait for all tracking calls to finish.
+• Call wait() on the run to wait for all logging calls to finish.

 Parameters